 The idea is that wet crutches get slippery, and if you're bringing them inside, they drip water everywhere.
 These covers solve that problem.
 But they're also kind of annoying to put on and take off, and I found myself just not bothering most of the time.

-Worth it for: People who hate wet crutches indoors, or those who need to store crutches outside
+Worth it for: People who hate wet crutches indoors

 Skip if: You don't mind wiping down your crutches, or budget is limited